SecurityRiskAdvisors/sra-taxii2-server/README.md

 Full Taxii 2.0 spec minus POST, Status, and complete error-handling related to content types and other scenarios

+The POST side to add STIX 2 objects to a collection (and status to check on the progress of imports) will be handled by a deferred job queue at https://github.com/SecurityRiskAdvisors/sra-taxii2-server-queue but it's not wired up yet.
+The queue functionality was run through some basic tests and is working, it just needs REST code in the server and some shared volume to share uploaded files.

 ## Tests ##

 To be implemented